sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 sudo ufw allow 35000:65535/udp
 ```

 You can check UFW config by typing `sudo ufw status` in shell.
-Please make sure that UFW is active, especially if you have deactivated it previously for testing purpose.
+Please make sure that UFW is active, especially if you have deactivated it previously for testing purposes.
+Check out the [ufw man pages](http://manpages.ubuntu.com/manpages/man8/ufw.8.html) for more.

 Run your song from your remote device.
 Enjoy !